* MSCI's world equity index touches highest since Aug. 1

 * ECB to announce fresh stimulus measures at 1145 GMT

 * Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh

 By Tom Wilson

 LONDON, Sept 12 (Reuters) - World stocks climbed to their highest in six weeks on Thursday as the European Central Bank prepared to offer new stimulus measures and the United States and China made mutual concessions in their trade dispute, improving demand for riskier bets.

 U.S. President Donald Trump delayed an increase in tariffs on Chinese goods by two weeks, after China exempted some U.S. drugs and other goods from tariffs.
 The two moves buoyed stock markets from Asia to Europe and put pressure on safe assets like the Japanese yen.

-Europe's Euro STOXX 600 climbed to its highest in nearly seven weeks, then gave up the gains.
-Paris and London markets also relinquished early gains, though Frankfurt held onto a 0.2% advance.
-Wall Street futures gauges were up 0.1%.
+Europe's Euro STOXX 600 rose 0.3%, climbing to its highest in nearly seven weeks.
+Frankfurt, Paris and London markets were up 0.1% to 0.3%.
+Wall Street futures gauges also rose, adding 0.3%.

 Some analysts said investors were getting too eager for good news on the U.S.-China trade war.
 The prospects of a quick resolution were still remote, they warned.

 "I don't think we're heading for a deal soon," said Neil Wilson, chief market analyst at Markets.com.
 "The market is just buying on any kind of positive news – it seems hungry for anything.
 It's setting itself up for a bit of disappointment."

 The ECB's move, due at 1145 GMT, also carries a risk of overly optimistic market expectations, investors said.